isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 All three of them repeated it again and again, bowing their heads.

 I refused their request.
-In several of our meetings, the fact of the cancellation came out to my persecution.
+In several of our meetings, the real situation of the cancellation came out for the first time by my pursuit.

 On the day of the broadcast, a Hansen's disease survivor, accompanied by a representative, visited NHK.